J0hn1975/Milestone-Project-One-Reef/README.md

 ## Site owner goals
 The main goal of this site is to present useful information about the band on a website that is easy to navigate.
-> 12. Display a contact form so the user can get in touch with the site owner
-> 13. Present the end-user with a clear and simple navigation menu
+> 12. Present the end-user with a clear and simple navigation menu
-> 14. A button on the 404 page that takes the user back to the Home page
+> 13. A button on the 404 page that takes the user back to the Home page
-> 15. A media page with a collection of videos and pictures.
+> 14. A media page with a collection of videos and pictures.
-> 16. An informative biography about the band.
+> 15. An informative biography about the band.
 ---

 ## Structure